Is Laser Hair Removal Permanent? What to Expect Long Term

 Back and chest70 to 85 percentLow to moderate

-Even with excellent initial results, plan for one or two maintenance visits per year for the first few years post-treatment.
-A single maintenance session costs $75 to $250 depending on the area.
-Over five years, that adds $375 to $2,500 to your total cost.
-This is still far less than continued waxing or shaving for most people.
-Use our laser hair removal cost calculator to add maintenance sessions to your long-term budget alongside the initial package cost.
+Plan for one or two maintenance visits a year for the first few years post-treatment.
+At $75 to $250 per visit, two visits a year over five years adds $750 to $2,500 to your total cost, still far less than continued waxing or shaving over the same period for most people.

-Electrolysis is the only method the FDA classifies as truly permanent removal.
-It works by destroying individual follicles with an electrical current and can treat any hair color including gray, blonde, and red hair that laser cannot target.
+Electrolysis is the only method the FDA classifies as truly permanent removal, destroying individual follicles with an electrical current and treating any hair color including gray, blonde, and red hair that laser cannot target.
 The trade-off is speed: electrolysis treats one follicle at a time, making it impractical for large areas like the legs or back.
-Laser treats large areas in minutes and delivers near-permanent results for most people with the right hair-to-skin profile, which is why it remains the dominant choice for most body areas.
-IPL devices use broad-spectrum light rather than a single wavelength and are generally less effective than true laser for long-term reduction.
+Laser treats large areas in minutes and delivers near-permanent results for most people with the right hair-to-skin profile.

 Does laser work on gray or blonde hair?
 Laser targets melanin pigment, so it is not effective on white, gray, or very light blonde hair.
-If you have a mix of dark and light hairs, laser treats the dark ones.
 Electrolysis is the only option for very light hair.

 How do I know if my results will be permanent?
 No provider can guarantee 100 percent permanent removal.
-Ask your licensed provider to assess your hair type, skin tone, and the area you want treated, and get a realistic estimate of expected long-term reduction for your specific situation before starting treatment.
+Ask your licensed provider for a realistic estimate specific to your situation before starting treatment.

 Advertisement